 Her professional affiliations include Texas Music Educators Association, Texas Bandmasters Association, The International Double Reed Society, and Mu Phi Epsilon.
 Ms. Sampley enjoys watching Baylor Football and playing with her puppy Holly!
 She currently resides in River Oaks, Texas.

 Travis Ball serves as an Assistant Band Director in Castleberry ISD, where he teaches the IMMS Symphonic and Beginner Bands; assists with the IMMS Honor Band; and assists with the CHS Lion Marching Band and concert bands.
 He earned his BME from Abilene Christian University and has been teaching band in Texas since 2013.
-This will be his second year in Castleberry ISD.
+This is his third year in Castleberry ISD.
 Before arriving in Castleberry, Mr. Ball taught for ten years in Fort Worth ISD.

 While in Fort Worth, Mr. Ball started as the director of the Trimble Tech High School marching band.
 He led them to their first superior performance at UIL Marching Contest.
 Mr. Ball also taught at Rosemont Middle School, where the band program grew to include four concert bands.
 In 2019, Mr. Ball transitioned to South Hills High School, where the marching band went to Area Marching Contest for the first time in school history for two consecutive years.